Vishal Patel, M.D.

 Biography

-Vishal Patel, M.D., is a Physician-Scientist and an Associate Professor (with Tenure) in the Dept. of Internal Medicine at UT Southwestern Medical Center.
-He obtained his medical degree from India in 2000 and completed his Internal Medicine residency at Northwestern University in 2004 and clinical Nephrology fellowship at UT Southwestern in 2005.
-Following his clinical training, he studied kidney genetics and primary cilia biology as an NIH-funded Physician-Scientist trainee at UT Southwestern from 2005 to 2009.
+Dr. Patel obtained his medical degree from India and completed internal medicine residency training at Northwestern University in Chicago.
+He then completed advanced training through a and clinical nephrology fellowship at UT Southwestern Medical Center.
+Following his clinical training, he studied kidney genetics and primary cilia biology as an NIH-funded Physician-Scientist trainee at UT Southwestern.

 Education